-Last fall, I retired from my job and decided to fill my newly-free time with writing my second novel.
+Last fall, I retired from my job and decided to fill my newly-free time with writing a second novel.
 I built the frame, and partway through adding some muscles to those bones, I happened to dig back into my files and noticed the first book I’d written.
-Curious — and finding any excuse not to do the hard work of brand new writing — I read it.
+Curious, and finding any excuse not to do the hard work of brand new writing, I read it.

 Finally, I sent the manuscript to my beta readers, asking them to be brutal in their assessments, and I got terrific feedback.
 In addition to pointing out (more) typos, I got suggestions about continuity and places where readers questioned what was happening.
 Some asked for more information that would validate my protagonist’s decisions.

 “I started reading your book and thought I would read a little bit today and more tomorrow etc. Well, I could not put it down.
 I am already on page 78, and that’s with jotting down the odd notes.
 It is amazing!
 You do a great job of keeping the reader on the edge of their seat, taunting them with little snippets of information that will lead to an ominous-sounding ending.”